No Bake Coconut Cookies

 • Line a large plate or baking tray with parchment paper and set aside.

-• In a large mixing bowl, add all your ingredients and mix well, until a sticky dough remains.
+• In a large mixing bowl, add the shredded coconut, condensed milk, and powdered sugar, and mix well, until a sticky dough remains.

 • Using your hands or a cookie scoop, form small balls of dough and place them on the lined plate or tray.
 Press each ball into a cookie shape.
 Refrigerate until they firm up.